TayvenP/tayvenp.github.io/_posts/2025-10-12-TravelSecurity.md

 ### 2. Secure Your iPhone with a Wrist Lanyard
 To prevent theft or accidental loss, I attached a **lanyard to my iPhone** and wore it around my wrist.
 I also made sure **not to walk around with my phone out**, especially in unfamiliar areas, keeping it hidden helped me avoid looking like a distracted tourist.

-I got these **cool travel lanyards from Amazon**, and they work with almost any device as long as you have a case.
+I got these **travel lanyards from Amazon**, and they work with almost any device as long as you have a case.
 The **anchor tab** goes inside the case and pops out under the USB-C charging port on your phone, allowing you to attach any lanyard you want.
 No need for a special case, these anchor tabs are easy to find on Amazon and usually come with a lanyard included.

 ### 3. Before You Travel: Set Up and Securely Store Accounts and Recovery Phrases
-I stored my passwords and sensitive info in **my favourite password manager**, so I didn't need to type or remember them while traveling and I could login to my accounts on my phone using Face ID and the password manager rather then typing in pins and passwords in public.
+I stored my passwords and sensitive info in **my favourite password manager**, so I didn't need to type or remember them while traveling.
+I could log in to my accounts on my phone using Face ID and the password manager, rather than typing in PINs and passwords in public.
-I prepared for the worst by **setting up and securely storing my account recovery phrases** before I left.
-This meant that if I lost my phone, I could still access my accounts once I got home.
+I prepared for the worst by **setting up and securely storing my account recovery phrases** before I left

 ### 4. I Never Have Auto-Join Hotspot Enabled
 To avoid accidentally connecting to insecure networks, I always keep **auto-join hotspot disabled** on my devices.